Mishel-07/PinterestBot/README.md

 ## Inline Mode

-You can also search directly from any chat using inline mode.
+You can also use this bot with inline queries in any chat.

 **Usage:**
 ```
 @ImgRobot <query>
 ```

-**With Caption:**
+**Add caption:**
-Add `!cap` followed by your caption to send the image with custom text.
+Include `!cap` followed by your caption text to send the image with a custom message.

 **Example:**
 ```